Master’s in Data Science Programs in Iowa

 Though it’s not a stop on the circuit for big events like Predictive Analytics World (PAW) and SIGKDD, Iowa has university-based conferences that are worth knowing about.
 You might also want to consider tech conferences in nearby cities such as Chicago, Kansas City, Minneapolis, and Omaha.

 - ISU Spring Analytics Symposium: ISU’s College of Business symposium is a well-attended (~500 people), one-day event in Des Moines.
-There are speakers from big corporations (e.g. PwC), analytics powerhouses (e.g. SAS), and universities around the country.
-ISU students should also check out the monthly Big Data Seminar Series.
+There are speakers from big corporations, analytics powerhouses, and universities around the country.

 - UI Computing Conference: Hosted by the UI ACM student chapter and the Department of Computer Science, this conference covers a huge range of computing topics (e.g. AI, robotics, coding, new technologies, etc.).
 UI’s Iowa Social Science Research Center also hosts a summer data science institute and runs skills-based workshops (e.g. Introduction to R, Introduction to Python, Stata, etc.) throughout the year.